Gambling and online casinos in Madagascar

 - online gambling is allowed through a separate eGaming license.

-The state actively cooperates with private investors
+The state actively cooperates with private investors to develop gambling infrastructure and tourist resorts.

 Legal forms of gambling